smalers/welcome-to-the-usa/1956/booklet/11-america-song.md

 Let music swell the breeze,
 And ring from all the trees
 Sweet freedom's song:
-Let mortal tonges awake;
+Let mortal tongues awake;
 Let all that breathe partake;
 Let rocks their silence break,
 The sound prolong.

 Our fathers' God, to Thee,
 Author of liberty,
 To Thee we sing.
 Long may our land be bright
 With freedom's holy light;
-Protect us by THy might,
+Protect us by Thy might,
 Great God, our King!

 ---